Bikeman868/NPL/docs/SYNTAX.md

 As well as configuring your connection, you also need to route messages to/from the connection to a network entry point within your application.

-To configure the messages incomming from the connection to the application, use `ingress network` followed by the qualified identifier of the network or network entry point.
+To configure the messages incomming from the connection to the application, use `ingress` followed by the qualified identifier of the network or network entry point.

-To configure the messages outgoing from the application to the connection, use `egress network` followed by the qualified identifier of the network or network entry point.
+To configure the messages outgoing from the application to the connection, use `egress` followed by the qualified identifier of the network or network entry point.

 If the qualified identifier refers to a network, then the default entry point will be used.

-You can also combine `ingress` and `egress` in the same statement, and the reserved work `network` is optional, because it must always refer to network entry point.
+You can also combine `ingress` and `egress` in the same statement.

 These are examples of valid `connection` statements: